Nim (programming language)

-Nim is a general-purpose programming language, multi-paradigm, statically typed, compiled, high-level system programming language.
+Nim is a general-purpose, multi-paradigm, statically typed, compiled, high-level system programming language.
 It was designed and developed by a team led by Andreas Rumpf.
 Nim aims to be "efficient, expressive, and elegant", and supports metaprogramming, functional, message passing, procedural, and object-oriented programming paradigms.
 Nim includes features such as compile-time code generation, algebraic data types, and a foreign function interface (FFI) for interfacing with C, C++, Objective-C, and JavaScript.
 It also supports compilation to these same languages as intermediate representations.

 Description

 Nim is statically typed.
 It supports compile-time metaprogramming features such as syntactic macros and term rewriting macros.
 Term rewriting macros enable library implementations of common data structures, such as bignums and matrices, to be implemented efficiently and with syntactic integration, as if they were built-in language facilities.
 Iterators are supported and can be used as first class entities, as can functions, allowing for the use of functional programming methods.
 Object-oriented programming is supported by inheritance and multiple dispatch.
 Functions can be generic and overloaded, and generics are further enhanced by Nim's support for type classes.
 Operator overloading is also supported.
 Nim includes multiple tunable memory management strategies, including tracing garbage collection, reference counting, and fully manual systems, with the default being deterministic reference counting with optimizations via move semantics and cycle collection via trial deletion.

 [Nim] ... presents a most original design that straddles Pascal and Python and compiles to C code or JavaScript.